syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, displays the timescale on the left side of the Scheduler.
+When set to true, displays the timescale on the left side of the Schedule.

 #### Example